Small Intestinal Bacterial Overgrowth: What to Know

 Past Emotional Trauma

 Research suggests trauma and stress can lead to small bowel bacterial overgrowth (SIBO).
-An experimental study shows that psychological stress can slow down the transit time of the small intestine, disrupt the intestinal barrier, and encourage SIBO.
-Clinical data suggests that the composition and functionality of the gut microbiota may be changed by the anxious and depressive symptoms often seen in PTSD patients.
+An experimental study reveals that psychological stress can slow down the transit time of the small intestine, disrupt the intestinal barrier, and promote Small Intestine Bacterial Overgrowth (SIBO).
+Clinical data suggest that the composition and functionality of the gut microbiota may be changed by the anxious and depressive symptoms often seen in PTSD patients.

 Past Physical Trauma